Skip to content

 Industrial and power plants

-The primary source of air pollution in Johannesburg is industrial and power plants, contributing well over one third of the total PM2.5 concentration.
+The primary source of air pollution in Johannesburg is industrial and power plants, contributing well over one third of the total PM2.5 concentration (37%).
 The proximity of the polluting industrial zones to the urban population exacerbates air pollution.

-The Johannesburg-Pretoria urban area is located relatively close to the most industrialised region, where industrial activities include energy intensive and high pollutant emitting petrochemical, chemical, brick, tile, and steel industries.
-The Mpumalanga Highveld and the Vaal Triangle in the area were labelled the first national air pollution hotspot according to the Air Quality Act of 2004.
+The Johannesburg-Pretoria urban area is located relatively close to the most industrialised region, where industrial activities include the energy intensive and high pollutant emitting petrochemical, chemical, brick, tile, and steel industries.
+The Mpumalanga Highveld and the Vaal Triangle in the area were labelled the first national air pollution hotspots according to the Air Quality Act of 2004 especially due to coal mining and coal-fired power stations.

 Johannesburg’s unique topography, on an escarpment or ‘Highveld’ with high pressure systems, results in calm conditions with minimal wind.
 As a result, air pollution is often ‘trapped’ over Johannesburg.
 In 2021, the City of Johannesburg Metropolitan Municipality published ‘Air Pollution Control By-laws’ for the city that include strict enforcements of the prohibitions and regulations for industrial zones, vehicle testing, and open burning inspection, which should improve city air quality and reduce CO2e emissions.